TainVelasco-Luquez/Bachelor_Thesis/README.md

-# BSc thesis: On the REM sleep behavior disorder module: A network medicine approach
+# On the REM sleep behavior disorder module: A network medicine approach
 Welcome!
 This repo is ment to ensure the reproducibility of my BSc thesis in the [GiBBS lab](http://www.genetica.unal.edu.co/gibbs/) at the Universidad Nacional de Colombia.

 **It is about to be submited for publication in an indexed journal.
 Available soon as a preprint in BioRxiv.**